 A data extraction form was developed and piloted for particular questions to be addressed by the review, and final versions were used to compile summary tables of the data and quality classification.
 Data extraction included study characteristics (study design, study setting, study eligibility criteria, recruitment process), population characteristics, intervention characteristics, definition of intervention completion, and study outcomes that included participation data.

 The patient participation data (before and after recruitment) was extracted from studies by referring to the Consolidated Standards of Reporting Trials (CONSORT) participant flow diagram and the checklist suggested by extension of the CONSORT statement for reporting of pragmatic trials.
 We extracted the following data, ‘numbers of potential participants identified’ ‘numbers assessed for eligibility’, ‘numbers eligible’a, ‘numbers included (and randomised or not randomised)’ to all intervention groups, ‘numbers received allocated intervention’, ‘numbers did not receive allocated intervention’, ‘numbers lost to follow-up’, ‘numbers discontinued intervention’, and ‘numbers analysed for the primary outcomes’.

-A second reviewer checked extraction and calculation of participation rate data from 10% of the studies sampled at random using a web-based random integer generator
+A second reviewer checked extraction and calculation of participation rate data from 10% of the studies sampled at random using a web-based random integer generator.

-.
+For studies that reported both the number of eligible people and the number who were finally included, we determined participation rate with a 95% confidence interval calculated using a score method with a continuity correction.
 We used random effects logistic regression, with participation of each individual as a binary outcome and a random effect of study, to estimate the effects of different study characteristics on participation rates.
 This amounts to a meta-regression of study results, and allows studies to be included even if their estimated participation rate is 100%.